-Manufacturing is by far the greatest contributor to Gert Sibande's economy (32.1%) followed by mining (18.4%).
+Increasingly, the Manufacturing and Mining sectors are becoming more dominant as an important economic sector whereby manufacturing is by far the greatest contributor to Gert Sibande's economy (33%) followed by mining (20%).
 The mining activities are mainly tied to coal mining which acts as input material into the petro-chemicals industry in Govan Mbeki Municipality as well as input into electricity generation in the various power stations.
 Gold mining in both Govan Mbeki and Dipaleseng LMs also contribute to the mining output in the District.